 Socializing your Wolfhound Puppy

+When you go to visit the breeder, you should see the mother of the litter.
+If there’s anything you don’t like about her behavior, be cautious about buying a puppy.
 Play with the pups.
 Are they outgoing and friendly?
-A bad temperament is not going to improve, no matter how cute the pup, how far you drove to see it, or how long you’ve waited.
+A bad temperament is not going to improve, no matter how cute the pup, how far you have driven to see it, or how long you’ve waited to own an Irish Wolfhound.
 Shyness and aggression are both bad.
-A shy pup may grow up to act aggressive out of fear.
-Aggression in a dog the size of a Wolfhound is very dangerous!
+A shy pup may grow up to act aggressively out of fear.
+Aggression in a dog the size of a Wolfhound is VERY DANGEROUS.

 Your pup should walk on different surfaces: grass, paving, gravel, soft carpet, even slippery floors, although you must be careful not to let it get hurt or panicked.

-This page was last updated 09/15/2018.
+This page was last updated 01/15/2023.